bibin-jaimon/InterviewKit-iOS/README.md

 - How do we achieve concurrency in iOS
 - What is GCD
-- Expalin sync and async
+- Explain sync and async
 - Ever face any race condition in iOS.
 Explain with example
 - What is DispatchQueue
 - Explain sync and async of DispatchQueue